Chambers Complaints Procedure

 Complaints to the Legal Ombudsman.

-- We hope that you will use our procedure.
-However, if you are unhappy with the outcome you may take up your complaint with the Legal Ombudsman (the independent complaints body) at the conclusion of your complaint with us.
-The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers first.
-The Legal Ombudsman has time limits in which a complaint can be raised with them:
+- 9. We hope that you will use our procedure.
+However, if you are unhappy with the outcome you may, if you are eligible to do so, be able to take up your complaint with the Legal Ombudsman (the independent complaints body) at the conclusion of your complaint with us.
+The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
+The Legal Ombudsman has time limits in which a complaint can be raised with them, namely:

 The Ombudsman will only deal with complaints from Chamber's clients.
 You can write to them at:

-- Six years from the date of the act/omission,
+- within six years from the date of the act/omission; or

-- Three years from the date that the complainant should reasonably have known there were grounds for complaint (if the act/omission took place before the 6 October 2010 or was more than six years ago)
+- within three years from the date that the complainant should reasonably have known there were grounds for complaint (if the act/omission was more than six years ago)

 PO Box 6806,